Crimes and Punishments

 Jake whispers into the darkness, “Hello?
 Elton?”

 Forgetting his boots and Scarlet momentarily, he picks the candle up again and walks in that direction.
-The small flame dances and casts shadows upon the walls.
+The small flame dances and casts shadows upon the walls of the parlor.
 Maybe the old guildmaster is having trouble sleeping too.

 “Hello?”
 He holds the candle up, enters the dark hallway.